 Once you've condensed your concept down to a few lines highlighting these points, you're ready to pitch.
 Before you go, remember that practice makes perfect.
 You don't want to read your pitch, but you also don't want to memorize it.
 You can't memorize passion.
 One of the main elements of a successful pitch is your passion for the show.
 Your passion, believability and potential are all part of the package that the networks are buying.
 Also, you want to treat this as a typical interview -- but it'll last about as long as an average elevator ride, so first impressions are important.
 Make a good first impression.
 Dress well (but not too well -- sporty casual is best).
 Be polite.
 Thank them for their time.
 Take criticism well.
 Don't oversell and remember to be yourself.

 If you knock it out of the park and end up selling your show, get ready to make a pilot!
 Stay tuned for How TV Production Works, the next step in the process.
-But in the meantime, check out the links on the next page.
+But in the meantime, check out the links below.